-Professor Lam and Picovoice met through a shared passion: enabling private voice interactions and making the voice technology available to all, not exclusive to big tech.
+Professor Lam and Picovoice met through a shared passion: enabling private voice interactions and making voice technology

-[Q] How did voice assistants get your interest?
+[Q1]: How did voice assistants get your interest?
 Why is voice important?

 Voice is the human-to-human interface.
-Now that computers can finally communicate with humans using the human language, this makes digital information accessible to everybody – that includes the blind, the preliterate, and the illiterate.
+Now that computers can finally communicate with humans using human language, this makes digital information accessible to everybody – that includes the blind, the preliterate, and the illiterate.
 Voice assistants today are a gateway to many available voice interfaces.
 They will continue to grow to become personal and will be able to give advice and recommendations to the user.
 This is an extremely rich research topic, and the results can make a huge impact on society.
 I want to advance and

 The problem of recognizing speech is by and large solved.
 The challenging problem now is natural language understanding – how do we understand the meaning of what users are saying or typing.
 This requires machine learning.
 That normally means that we need tons of training data.
 The typical process is that we find out what users would say or ask for, then we need to annotate the meaning of those sentences, which needs to be done by an expert.
 There is so much variety in what people ask for and how they express it, this takes a lot of data and is therefore prohibitively expensive to acquire.
 Due to this expensive process, not everybody was able to afford it.
 However, with the advancements in technology, it's possible to reduce the magnitude of data required.
 Our research shows that it is possible to reduce the amount of training data needed by two orders of magnitude by synthesizing most of the data with the help of large language models.
 Yet, it requires domain expertise which again not everybody has.
 This is why we’ve initiated WWvW (World Wide Voice Web) and I appreciate Picovoice’s support and work to